Avvco/Tiramisu_Environment/README.md

 Append the file you open in `\.ssh\config` with the output of `vagrant ssh-config`.

 In the left bar, select `Remote Explorer`, then choose `SSH Targets`, you should able to see the VM you added.

+Choose `Linux` if OS is asked.

+You should add your extension into SSH manually.